 Some common cancers (and how they are affected by what we eat) include:

-- Breast cancer – this is the most common type of cancer among women in the world.
+- Breast cancer – the most common type of cancer among women in the world.
 There is an increased risk of breast cancer with factors such as rapid early growth, greater adult height and weight gain in adulthood.
 Much of the risk of developing breast cancer involves factors that influence oestrogen levels during a woman’s reproductive life, such as age of menarche (first period), late menopause, number of pregnancies, having the first pregnancy late in life and breastfeeding practices.
-Postmenopausal women who are carrying too much weight, especially around their middle, have more than twice the average risk of breast cancer.
+The rate of breast cancer also increases with age.
+Postmenopausal women who are carrying too much weight, particularly around their middle, have more than twice the average risk of breast cancer.
 Diets high in mono-unsaturated fat and high in vegetables and fruits may reduce the risk, while alcohol consumption increases the risk.

-- Prostate cancer – this is the third most common cause of death of men in Australia.
-Vegetables (soy, in particular) may decrease the risk, while a high-fat diet that comprises mostly animal fat sources (such as dairy products, fatty meats and takeaway foods) may increase the risk.
-Lycopene is a potent antioxidant found in tomatoes, tomato-based products, watermelon and strawberries.
-It may also help lower the risk of prostate cancer.
+- Prostate cancer – is the most common cancer in Australian men.
+Men over the age of 50 are at greater risk, however, it can be seen in younger men as well.
+Vegetables (soy, in particular) may decrease the risk, while a high-fat diet that comprises mostly of animal fat sources (such as dairy products, fatty meats and takeaway foods) may increase the risk.
+Lycopene is a potent antioxidant found in tomatoes, tomato-based products, watermelon and strawberries that may help lower the risk of prostate cancer.

-- Bowel cancer – this is the second most common cancer in the developed world.
+- Bowel cancer (colorectal cancer) – this is the second most common cause of cancer-related death in Australia.
 Up to 70 per cent of cases can be prevented by following a healthy lifestyle.
-Keeping a healthy weight, being physically active and a diet high in vegetables and fibre are protective, while consuming a large amount of red meat (especially processed meat) and alcohol may increase the risk.
+Keeping a healthy weight, being physically active and having a diet high in vegetables and fibre are protective, while consuming a large amount of red meat, processed meat and alcohol may increase the risk.

 Foods to ‘eat less’